 Boston, MA – November 12, 2018 – Renovia Inc. (“Renovia”), a company dedicated to discovering and delivering first-line digital therapeutic and diagnostic devices for women with pelvic floor disorders, today announced it has launched a large, multi-center randomized controlled trial (RCT) to study the efficacy of a first-line non-surgical digital therapeutic for the treatment of stress-dominant urinary incontinence (UI).

 Pelvic floor muscle exercises (PFME), also known as Kegel exercises, are the widely accepted first-line conservative treatment for pelvic floor disorders including stress, urgency, and mixed UI within the urogynecology, urology and physical therapy communities.
+These exercises often implement Ben Wa or kegel balls which are inserted into the vagina which may help strengthen the muscles further.
 However, many women have trouble identifying and contracting the correct muscles when performing these exercises, and remembering to perform the exercises regularly can be challenging.
+Some may also find it hard to use kegel balls or keep them from bouncing or falling out, though the latter can potentially be remedied with a few simple considerations.

 Renovia’s next-generation leva® Pelvic Digital Therapeutic System is an innovative device allowing women to have real-time visual verification they are performing their PFME correctly and consistently by guiding women through pelvic floor muscle treatment.
 The study seeks to determine whether home use of Renovia’s next-generation leva device (i) leads to more significant improvements in pelvic floor muscle performance than a PFME program without leva® and (ii) improves adherence to a long-term maintenance program of home PFME.